thinkong/awesomefreqtrade/README.md

 Collection of freqtrade stuff.
 I made this list so that I can look for things when I need but please feel free to contribute via pull requests or issues.

 ## Freqtrade
+Freqtrade is a bot to trade crypto using [cctx](https://github.com/ccxt/ccxt)

 [Web](https://www.freqtrade.io)

 [Repostiory](https://github.com/freqtrade/freqtrade)